cwittens/DispersiveShallowWater.jl/docs/src/SBP_Operators.md

 ```

 Using `couple_discontinuously`, you can also construct upwind SBP operators by additionally passing `Val(:plus)` or `Val(:minus)`.
 Note that this construction results into non-uniformly
-distributed nodes and due the discontinuous nature to repeated nodes at interfaces between elements.
+distributed nodes and due to the discontinuous nature to repeated nodes at interfaces between elements.

 ### [Continuous Galerkin (CG) SBP](@id cg_sbp)